-Bloat is a life-threatening emergency in Great Danes and other breeds with large chests.
+Bloat in dogs is a life-threatening emergency in Great Danes and other breeds with large chests.

-As a Great Dane owner, it is your responsibility to know the signs and to educate pet sitters, dog walkers and family on what to look for should a bloat event happen to your dog.
+As a Great Dane owner or owner of any other large chested breed, it is your responsibility to know the signs and to educate pet sitters, dog walkers and family on what to look for should a bloat event happen to your dog.

 WHAT IS BLOAT?